nafizjiwa/REACT-QUICK-REFERENCE/README.md

                          = useState({object})
                          = useState(Boolean)

-CurrentState references the states current value initialState initializes the value of the state at first render stateSetter - sets the state
+CurrentState references the states current value <br />
+initialState initializes the value of the state at first render <br />
+stateSetter - sets the state <br />

 Use State setter callback function when our next value depends on our previous value.